Skip to main content

 • Active Suicide Attempt

-• Active shooter/violence
+• Active Shooter/Violence

-• Brandishing of a lethal weapon
+• Actively using a lethal weapon

 • Active self-injury with a weapon

-• Relationship Violence (DV)
+• Relationship Violence (Intimate Partner Violence)

 • Active Fire/ Hazardous Material